 you are watching a football match and you see the team A is leading the game by a score of 5-0 with not so much time remaining…

 Here, you can say…

-On the other hand, if you are a fan of Team A, and you are going to mention about the victory of Team A as a personal opinion, you are to say…
+On the other hand, if you are a fan of the Team A, and you are going to mention about the victory of the Team A as a personal opinion, you are to say…

 by using “will”.

-So, let’s think whether you should use “will” or “going to” when you try to describe the future event in English.
+So, let’s pay attention whether you should use “will” or “be going to” when you try to mention the future event with “self-talk” in English.

-Right.
-Finally, we are going to work on “be + doing” which we have not touched at all until this point.
+Finally, we are going to work on “be + doing“, which we have not touched at all until this point.

-When “be + doing” form is used, it’s not at the level of “planning”, but it’s at the level of that you are 100% sure that the event is happening in the near future.
+When the form of “be + doing” is applied, it’s not at the level of “planning”, but it’s at the level of confirmation that the occurrence of the event in the future has been arranged.

 Examples could be…

 “I’m picking up my parents at the airport at 18:00pm.”